shivangi-Dvlps/Food-Techie/README.md

-Food-Techie - Meal Delivery systeem
+Food-Techie - Meal Delivery System
 ===========

-Final Project - Development of Internet applications
+Final Project - Development of Internet applications- " An Amazing App "

 The Project is about meal delivery system where a user can select meals online from available suppliers.
 Its an online one stop platform where suppliers meet buyers.
 User can also customise the meals by selecting from list of ingredients

-Technologies used : Python, SQLite3, javascript, HTML , CSS
+Language used : Python, SQLite3, javascript, HTML , CSS